When There’s Blood in the Street: Buy Hand Over Fist

 2. John Templeton and World War II: Amid World War II, investor John Templeton adopted a contrarian stance by purchasing shares of 104 companies trading below $1 on the New York Stock Exchange.
 Many of these companies were distressed due to the war’s impact on the global economy.
 However, Templeton’s investments proved successful, and he eventually sold the shares for a significant profit, establishing his reputation as a successful contrarian investor.

 3. David Dreman and Contrarian Value Investing: David Dreman is a well-known contrarian investor who developed a value-based contrarian strategy.
-In the late 1990s, during the dot-com bubble, Dreman advocated investing in out-of-favour stocks with low price-to-earnings ratios.
+During the dot-com bubble inring the dot-co Dreman advocated investing in out-of-favour stocks with low price-to-earnings ratios.
 While many investors were chasing high-flying tech stocks, Dreman’s contrarian approach led him to invest in undervalued companies.
 When the bubble burst, Dreman’s value-focused portfolio performed well, demonstrating the potential of contrarian value investing.

 4. Sir John Templeton and the Panic of 1959: Another renowned investor, Sir John Templeton, took a contrarian approach during the Panic of 1959.
 At that time, the stock market experienced a sharp decline due to concerns over the global economy.
 Templeton invested heavily in shares of companies severely impacted by the panic, betting on their eventual recovery.
 His contrarian strategy paid off well, generating significant returns when the market rebounded.